ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Note that an IPv6 address specified with a scope zone ID (e.g. `fe80::2001:db8%en0`) is equivalent to `WithIPAddress` with an unscoped address and `WithInterface ` together.

-Applications creating Endpoint objects using `WithHostName` SHOULD provide fully-qualified domain names (FQDNs).
+Applications creating Endpoint objects using `WithHostName` should consider using fully-qualified domain names (FQDNs) instead.
 Not providing an FQDN will result in the Transport Services Implementation needing to use DNS search domains for name resolution, which might lead to inconsistent or unpredictable behavior.